Kush Maini: 2019

 The following year, Maini switched to the Formula Renault Eurocup with M2 Competition.
 He hit the ground running with a podium in his first race at Monza, but was unable to replicate such result again throughout the season.
 He was a consistent points scorer though, and came sixth in the standings with 102 points, as the second highest placed rookie.

 2020

-Initially intending to remain in the Eurocup in 2020 with 3-time champions R-ace GP, the Indian changed his plans following the COVID-19 pandemic and returned to the British F3 series, teaming up with Hitech Grand Prix.
-Maini finished second in the standings, having won three races throughout the year.
+Initially intending to remain in the Eurocup in 2020 with 3-time champions R-ace GP, Maini changed his plans following the COVID-19 pandemic and returned to the British F3 series, teaming up with Hitech Grand Prix.
+Maini was sustained in a title fight with rival Kaylen Frederick, winning three races that season in Brands Hatch, Donington Park and Snetterton.
+It allowed to place second in the standings.

 2021

 Maini began 2021 competing for new Indian outfit Mumbai Falcons in the F3 Asian Championship during the winter, partnering Formula 2 driver Jehan Daruvala.
 He endured a tough start to the season, but a run of seven points finishes in the last nine races, including a podium at the last round in Abu Dhabi, moved him up to 11th place in the standings.

 He was unable to find a full-time drive for the main season, his sole other race of the year coming at the 6 Hours of Bahrain of the 2021 FIA World Endurance Championship, as a one-off replacement in ARC Bratislava's LMP2 squad.